SystemCraftsman/strimzi-kafka-cli/examples/2_tls_authentication/readme.md

 ---
 **NOTE**

-If you don't have any Kafka cluster that is created on your OpenShift/Kubernetes, pls. see the [Strimzi Quick Start](https://strimzi.io/quickstarts/) document or simply use
+If you don't have any Kafka cluster that is created on your OpenShift/Kubernetes, pls. see the [Strimzi Quick Start](https://strimzi.io/quickstarts/) document or simply use:

 ```shell
 kfk clusters --create -n kafka